ustwo/videoplayback-ios/README.md

 - Xcode 8.3 or later

+## Disclaimer:

+This framework is a work in progress.
+Unit tests, and bug fixes are pending.

 ## Getting Started

 - Go to the "DemoVideoPlaybackKit" folder, run pod install.
 Open the workspace and build